Priyaaaa2/Crime-Detection/README.md

 3. After detection completes, stop `main.py` by terminating the process.

----

 Your setup is complete!
 You can now start detecting objects with YOLO and manage results through the Control Station interface.
 ```

-Just replace `<your-repo-url>` and `<your-repo-name>` with the appropriate values for your project.
-This file should cover all the necessary steps for setup and usage.